dotnet/docs/docs/core/deploying/trim-self-contained.md

 ## Trim your app - CLI

 Trim your application using the [dotnet publish](../tools/dotnet-publish.md) command.
-When you publish your app, set the following properties:
+Set the following properties in your project file, then publish the app using `dotnet publish`.

 - Publish as a self-contained app for a specific runtime: `<RuntimeIdentifier>win-x64</RuntimeIdentifier>`
 - Enable trimming: `<PublishTrimmed>true</PublishTrimmed>`